 It’s also time to revisit the term “underprivileged” as it is usually used to refer the financial status.
 Today, children living in villages amidst trees, animals, and fresh air is much more privileged than a child in a city.
 And the irony here is, families in villages prefer an English medium plush school where the child is moving away from its roots and getting disconnected from life.
 In that sense, we have all lost our privileges to pure water, food, and air and Udhbhavaha is an attempt to regain these privileges at least for our future generations.
 In that sense, yes, we are supporting underprivileged children and adults.

-13. It looks like you are practicing/preaching Hinduism.
+It looks like you are practicing/preaching Hinduism.
 Are you against other religions?
-Are you affiliated with radical Hindutva organizations and/ or political parties?
+Are you affiliated with radical Hindutva organisations and/ or political parties?

 There are several dimensions that we need to look at here.

 First of all, we have to understand who is a Hindu and what is the meaning of Hinduism.